charles-keely/TheBoldUnknown/lead-generator/brand-guide.md

  Never imply more certainty than exists.
  Never escalate fear or hidden agendas.
 The tone is:
- “Here is what we know — and here is what remains uncertain.”
+“Here is what we know.
+Here is what we think.
+Here is what is still unclear.”

-4. Topic Scope (Lens-Based, Not Category-Based) TheBoldUnknown can draw stories from literally any field: science
+4. Topic Scope (Lens-Based, Not Category-Based) TheBoldUnknown can draw stories from almost any field, including but not limited to: science